-Dependencies: FIA\UID.1 Timing of identification fulfilled by

-FIA UID.1/PERSO.

-FMT\SMR.1.1 The TSF shall maintain the roles

-/PERSO 3.
-Manufacturer,

-4. Personalization Agent,

-FMT\SMR.1.2 The TSF shall be able to associate users with roles.
+Hierarchical to: Dependencies: No other components FIA_UID.1 Timing of identification fulfilled by FIA_UID.1/PERSO .
+FMT_SMR.1.1 /PERSO The TSF shall maintain the roles 3.
+Manufacturer, 4.
+Personalization Agent, FMT_SMR.1.2 /PERSO The TSF shall be able to associate users with roles.

-/PERSO

-The TOE shall meet the requirement "Limited capabilities (FMT LIM.1)" as specified below (Common Criteria Part 2 extended).
+The TOE shall meet the requirement "Limited capabilities (FMT\LIM.1)" as specified below (Common Criteria Part 2 extended).

-FMT LIM.1/PERSO Limited capabilities
+FMT\LIM.1/PERSO Limited capabilities

-Dependencies: FMT LIM.2 Limited capabilities: fulfilled by

-FMT\LIM.2/PERSO.

-FMT LIM.1.1 /PERSO

-The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT\LIM.2)" the following policy is enforced:

-Deploying test features after TOE delivery do not allow

-1. User Data to be manipulated and disclosed, 2.
-TSF data to be manipulated or disclosed, attacks.
+Hierarchical to: Dependencies: No other components FMT_LIM.2 Limited capabilities: fulfilled by FMT_LIM.2/PERSO.
+FMT_LIM.1.1 /PERSO The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Deploying test features after TOE delivery do not allow 1.
+User Data to be manipulated and disclosed , 2.
+TSF data to be manipulated or disclosed , 3. software to be reconstructed , 4. substantial information about construction of TSF to be gathered which may enable other attacks .

-3.software to be reconstructed,

-4. substantial information about construction of TSF to be gathered which may enable other